im-vnkyy/Decision-Trees---Heart-Disease-Case-Study/README.md

-# Prediction of risk of having Heart disease - Classification problem
+# Prediction of having Heart disease to the patients - Classification problem